Group selection and shrinkage: Structured sparsity for semiparametric additive models: Computation

-and $(x)_+$ is shorthand for $\max(x,0)$.
-Then the coordinate-wise minimization problem \eqref{eq:cdoptupper} is solved by
+where $(x)_+$ is shorthand for $\max(x,0)$.
+Then the coordinate-wise minimization problem~\eqref{eq:cdoptupper} is solved by

-\end{proposition} Proposition \ref{prop:cdupdate} states that a minimizer is given by appropriately thresholding a gradient descent update to coordinate group $k$.
-For both square and logistic loss, the gradient $\nabla_kL(\tilde{\bm{\beta}})$ can be expressed as
+\end{proposition} A proof of Proposition~\ref{prop:cdupdate} is available in Appendix~\ref{app:propcdupdate}.
+The proposition states that a minimizer is given by appropriately thresholding a gradient descent update to coordinate group $k$.
+For both square and logistic loss, the gradient $\nabla_kL(\tilde{\bm{\nu}})$ can be expressed as

-where $\mathbf{r}=\mathbf{y}-\mathbf{X}\tilde{\bm{\beta}}$ for square loss and $\mathbf{r}=\mathbf{y}-(1+\exp(-\mathbf{X}\tilde{\bm{\beta}}))^{-1}$ for logistic loss.
+where $\mathbf{r}=\mathbf{y}-\sum_j\mathbf{X}_j\tilde{\bm{\nu}}_j$ for square loss and $\mathbf{r}=\mathbf{y}-(1+\exp(-\sum_j\mathbf{X}_j\tilde{\bm{\nu}}_j))^{-1}$ for logistic loss.
 Hence, a solution to \eqref{eq:cdoptupper} can be computed in as few as $O(p_kn)$ operations.

-Algorithm \ref{alg:cd} now presents the coordinate descent scheme.
+Algorithm~\ref{alg:cd} now presents the coordinate descent scheme.

-Several algorithmic optimizations and heuristics can improve performance; these are discussed in Section \ref{sec:details}.
+Several algorithmic optimizations and heuristics can improve performance, including gradient screening, gradient ordering, and active set updates.
+These are discussed in Appendix~\ref{app:tricks}.